SergeyKapshuchenko/Currency-Eye/README.md

 #### Currency eye project

 ### About
-  I'm using Privat24\CBR\Cryptonator api to gather all information about currency exchange rates of USD, UAH, RUR, BTC.\
+  - I'm using Privat24\CBR\Cryptonator api to gather all information about currency exchange rates of USD, UAH, RUR, BTC.
-  I create my own API.
-You can get JSON\XML with all rates.\
+  - Currency-eye-API: you can get JSON\XML with all rates.
-  All logs in db.
+  - All logs are stored in database.
-  Also i create scheduler job (clock) which updates exchange rates every minute.
+  - Scheduler job (clock) which updates exchange rates every minute.

 ### Project
   You can find my project on Heroku: